 Biden campaign rejects moderate label, swipes at plan-obsessed rivals ahead of debate

-HOUSTON – The Biden campaign previewed its debate strategy for Thursday night by making clear at least two things clear: The onetime vice president will reject efforts to cast him as an incremental moderate.
+HOUSTON – The Biden campaign previewed its debate strategy for Thursday night by making at least two things clear: The former vice president will reject efforts to cast him as an incremental moderate.
 And he'll call on his rivals to do more than just wave around an arsenal of policy proposals.

 “The vice president will argue we need more than just plans — we need action.
 We need progress,” a senior Biden campaign official said Thursday.
 “This race is not just about plans, it’s about getting things done for people.”